 - Direct questions should be asked although the term 'Domestic Abuse' may not be useful at first, for example "Are you frightened of your partner?" or "Have you ever been hurt by them?";

-- Emphasise that many women experience domestic abuse and it is a good thing that she has disclosed; provide reassurance that she is believed and not to blame;
+- Emphasise that many women/people experience domestic abuse and it is a good thing that she has disclosed; provide reassurance that she is believed and not to blame;

 - Talk about the impact that living with abuse can have on children and explore what this means in this particular family – what is the perpetrator's pattern of abuse;

 - Identify who is responsible for the abuse, and consider who needs to be involved in assessing the levels of risk from, and to, all those involved, including children;

-- Understand that women want the abuse to stop but may not want the relationship to end at that point in time;
+- Understand that victims/women want the abuse to stop but may not want the relationship to end at that point in time;

 - Suggest where she can seek specialist advice about her legal options, and explain that this could involve a criminal law prosecution, or a civil law application for an injunction against her abuser;

 - Remember that if professionals are aware that the perpetrator has a history of domestic abuse with other partners they can request that the victim has a 'right to know' via the police or if the victim has suspicions themselves they have a 'right to ask' – also known as Clare's Law;

 - Accept that some negative behaviours, such as angry outbursts, alcohol or substance misuse, may be coping strategies;